csc-ubc-okanagan/workshops/docs/RDM_pt2-documentation.md

 Let's take a look at some data!

-Becu, Mariella H. J.; Richardson, John S., 2023, "Leaf litter decomposition rates in freshwaters differ by ecosystem", [https://doi.org/10.5683/SP3/HTCIG3](https://doi.org/10.5683/SP3/HTCIG3), Borealis, V1, UNF:6:/uVdlJlVi8MIXK6foNe5tQ== [fileUNF]
+Becu, Mariella H. J.; Richardson, John S., 2023, "Leaf litter decomposition rates in freshwaters differ by ecosystem",[https://doi.org/10.5683/SP3/HTCIG3](https://doi.org/10.5683/SP3/HTCIG3){:target="_blank"} , Borealis, V1, UNF:6:/uVdlJlVi8MIXK6foNe5tQ== [fileUNF]

 **Look at the README file and at least one of the data files**